bluesky/bluesky/doc/source/plans.rst

 Built-in Plans
 --------------

-The plans are organized like a deli menu.
-A variety of pre-assembled plans are provided, like a B.L.T. sandwich on a menu.
-But you can also build your own plans by mixing the individual ingredients, the "stub" plans.
+A variety of pre-assembled plans are provided.
+Like sandwiches on a deli menu, you can use our pre-assembled plans or assembled your own from the same ingredients, catalogued in :ref:`stub_plans` below.

-The pre-assembled plans and the "stub" plans are catalogued below.
-Notice that their names are links: follow the links for usage details and more examples.
+Notice that their names are links.
+Follow the links for usage details and more examples.

 Pre-assembled Plans
 +++++++++++++++++++